KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 Where:

-- `--group`: (Optional) Group of the supplychains.
+- `--group`: (Optional) Group of the `supplychains`.
 The default is `supplychains.tanzu.vmware.com`.
   Used for auto-populating `spec.defines.group` of the [SupplyChain API](../../../reference/api/supplychain.hbs.md#specdefinesgroup).
 - `--description`: (Optional) Description of the Group.
-The default is "".
+The default is `""`.

 The `tanzu supplychain init` command creates:

-- `config.yaml` file that contains the information about the group name, and the description of the SupplyChain group.
+- `config.yaml`, which contains the information about the group name and the description of the `SupplyChain` group.
-- `supplychains`, `components`, `pipelines`, and `tasks` directories which are auto-populated by the authoring wizard later in this tutorial.
+- `supplychains`, `components`, `pipelines`, and `tasks` directories, which are auto-populated by the authoring wizard later in this tutorial.
-- `Makefile` which has the targets to install or uninstall the SupplyChain and related dependencies on any Build or Full profile clusters.
+- `Makefile`, which has the targets to install or uninstall the `SupplyChain` and related dependencies on any Build or Full profile clusters.
-- `README.md` file which has instructions for how to use the targets in the `Makefile`.
+- `README.md`, which has instructions for how to use the targets in the `Makefile`.

 > **Important** After being set up with the designated `group`, the local directory becomes a hub
 > for shipping one or more `SupplyChains`.
 Within this local directory, every `SupplyChain` shares